We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes.

 This condo insurance coverage protects personal property in your home like clothes or furniture.
-It also provides protection for your personal property with you while away from home in many places throughout the world.
+It can also provide protection for your personal property with you while away from home.

 Should a fire, explosion, tornado or other insured loss severely damage your unit, you could need a substitute place to stay.
-Loss of Use coverage will cover the necessary increase in cost to maintain your standard of living.
-The amount of coverage is either a dollar value or may be limited to your actual costs for up to a specified time.
+Loss of Use coverage will cover the necessary increase in cost to maintain living conditions during the period of repair.
+The amount of coverage may be limited to a dollar value or your actual costs for up to a specified time.
 You should review your limit with your agent.